Gretchen Markle

 And now...

-The final paintings were exhibited in a show entitled "Parallel Journeys", from May 23 - June 18, 2009 at the Martin Batchelor Gallery, 712 Cormorant St., Victoria, B.C.
+The final paintings were exhibited at the Martin Batchelor Gallery, 712 Cormorant St., Victoria, B.C. in 2009.

-The Camino paintings made be seen in galleries Camino 1 through Camino 5.
+The Camino paintings made be seen in galleries Camino de Santiago 1 through 5.

 For links to Camino organizations, please see "Links".